-The first of the afternoon sessions explored the considerations and challenges associated with the development of palatable foods specifically designed to meet the complex nutritional needs of our ever-growing elderly population, as well as considering how various approaches can be adopted to support healthy ageing and improve overall quality of life for older people.
+How can we develop palatable foods specifically designed to meet the complex nutritional needs of our ever-growing elderly population?
+What approaches can be adopted to support healthy ageing and improve overall quality of life for older people?

 It is widely accepted that our hunger and desire to eat tends to decline as we age, but why is this?
 And what implications can this have on our long-term health?
 A spectrum of interconnecting social, medical, psychological and physical factors have been shown to impact on our food choice as we get older, meaning a holistic approach is required to tackle the rising problem of malnutrition among our elderly population.
 In fact shockingly, over 40% of those entering care homes in developed countries are already malnourished, with this figure rising steeply on discharge from hospital admissions.
 This is clearly a problem that needs to be addressed urgently.